g-udi/gaudi-bash/README.md

 gaudi-bash update
 ```

-gaudi-bash separates the core engine from the components (plugins, aliases, completions, themes).
-The `gaudi-bash update` command pulls the latest **core** code.
-If you would like to also pull the latest components, pass the `all` parameter:
+Update modes:

+- `gaudi-bash update` or `gaudi-bash update stable` updates the core to the latest stable release.
+- `gaudi-bash update dev` updates the core to the configured development branch.
+- `gaudi-bash update all` updates the core to the latest stable release and then syncs all component submodules recursively.

 ```bash
 gaudi-bash update all